Academic Support Services

 IPO offers AUC students a wide variety of study abroad opportunities for a semester or an academic year in the United States, Canada, Europe, Asia and the Middle East.
 International study is an enriching experience that is valuable for students’ personal and intellectual growth and for their career prospects.
 In exchange programs, students pay the regular AUC tuition and fees, rather than the tuition and fees of the host university.
 In a Direct Enrollment Program (also called a Study Abroad program), students pay the tuition and fees of the host university.
 Under both arrangements, students cover the cost of transportation, housing, meals, and other living expenses.
 Academic credits transfer back to AUC under both arrangements.

-AUC currently has 72 exchange and study abroad partners, half of which are in the United States.
+AUC currently has 55 exchange partners, half of which are in the United States.
 These include the University of California system, George Washington University, Pennsylvania State University, Virginia Tech, and Wellesley College in the United States; Concordia and Simon Fraser universities in Canada; St. Andrews and East London universities in Great Britain; Bocconi, Lund, Sciences Po, and Free University of Berlin in continental Europe; Bogazici University, The American University of Beirut, and Carnegie Mellon/Qatar in the Middle East; and Kansai Gaidai and Akita universities in Japan.

 Special Academic Programs for Groups from Foreign Universities: